pdp10/sbpipe/docs/source/user_manual.md

 exp_dataset: "insulin_receptor_dataset.csv"
 # True if the experimental data set should be plotted.
 plot_exp_dataset: True
+# The alpha level used for plotting the experimental dataset
+exp_dataset_alpha: 1.0
 # The label for the x axis.
 xaxis_label: "Time [min]"
 # The label for the y axis.